turtlian/Point-Cloud-Completion/README.md

 # 3D Point cloud completion
-This is implementation of PCN and TopNet in pytorch.
+This is the implementation of PCN and TopNet in PyTorch.
 PCN and TopNet is an autoencoder for point cloud completion.
 As for the details of the paper, please refer to [PCN](https://arxiv.org/abs/1808.00671) and [TopNet](https://ieeexplore.ieee.org/document/8953650).

 ### Environment